-Friday morning, a judge ruled that the Bellaire High School student charged with manslaughter in the shooting death of Cortes will remain in custody for now.
+Last week, a judge ruled that the Bellaire High School student charged with manslaughter in Cortes' shooting death will remain in custody for now.